-Cast stainless steel components are used in safety-related systems and there is evidence that shows that CASS materials can be susceptible to thermal fatigue under certain conditions [6].
+Cast stainless steel components are used in safety-related systems and there is evidence that shows that CASS materials can be susceptible to thermal fatigue under certain conditions [5].
 Consequently, there has been an increased interest in developing a reliable in-service inspection method for CASS material.
 The non-destructive evaluation of cast stainless steel components has proven quite challenging.
 The large and irregular grain size of some CASS materials greatly affects the propagation of ultrasonic waves causing attenuation, beam deflection and scattering.

-During the PISC-III study, the then-current state of the art inspection methods were evaluated against cast stainless steel samples.
-In the PISC-III round robin summary Lemaintre et al. (1996) [7] conclude that "...the detection performance, in general, was satisfactory.
-The length sizing performance in general was poor, whereas the performance for depth sizing was very poor".
-For two fatigue cracks in centrifugally cast steel weld, the probability of detection was < 0.5.
+During the PISC-III study, the then-current state of the art inspection methods were evaluated against cast stainless steel samples and concluded that the detection performance, in general, was satisfactory, whereas the performance for depth sizing was very poor.
+For two fatigue cracks in centrifugally cast steel weld, the probability of detection was below 50%.
+[6]

 The poor performance observed lead to significant development efforts to facilitate the inspection of these important CASS components.
-In particular, synthetic aperture focusing (SAFT) techniques were utilized to decrease the noise level in the material by several authors [1,8, 9].
-In parallel, the use of eddy current (EC) techniques were studied [6], although the ID access required by the EC inspection would clearly impose problems for several locations.
+In particular, synthetic aperture focusing (SAFT) techniques were utilized to decrease the noise level in the material by several authors [7,8,9].
+In parallel, the use of eddy current (EC) techniques were studied [4], although the ID access required by the EC inspection would clearly impose problems for several locations.
 More recently, phased array ultrasonic techniques have been studied for inspection of cast stainless steel components [8, 10].

-In summary, it's generally believed that current phasedarray ultrasonic systems hold the best potential for the reliable inspection of cast stainless steel components.
+In summary, it's generally believed that current phased-array ultrasonic systems hold the best potential for the reliable inspection of cast stainless steel components.
 However, before the systems are applied on a larger scale, these new inspection methods must be proven to be effective at identifying and characterizing discontinuities in CASS material.
-This presents a problem of its own.
-To be able to demonstrate NDE reliability, the test blocks must be representative of what is currently installed in the nuclear fleet.
-Since the main feature making the inspection so challenging is the material microstructure, it's the samples contain representative important that microstructures.
+To be able to demonstrate NDE reliability, test blocks representative of what is currently installed in the nuclear fleet are needed.
+Since the main feature making the inspection so challenging is the material microstructure, it's important that the samples contain representative microstructures.
 Also, the flaws to be used should be representative of postulated in-service induced flaws.

 The complex grain structure and postulated fatigue damage mechanism eliminates several traditional flaw manufacturing methods in cast stainless steels base material.
 Because fatigue flaw faces are rough and tortuous, the EDM notches used in the PISC studies are not considered ideal for evaluating NDE techniques in CASS material.
 Also, the weld implanted flaws traditionally applied are problematic in components without joints due to the excavation required to introduce the simulated flaw.
 It is typically possible to detect the cavity and weld metal in the middle of the base material more easily than the actual flaw.
 Cracks have also been manufactured by mechanical loads.
 However, this is limited to simple shapes and, due to the heavy wall thickness, requires rather heavy loading equipment.

 More recently, flaw manufacturing techniques based on controlled thermal fatigue have become available.
 These overcome many of the deficiencies in the more traditional flaw manufacturing techniques.
 The material microstructure is not disturbed, since there's no welding involved in the process.
 Also, the thermal loads can be applied to heavy sections or complex shapes like elbows or pump casings.
 However, due to the significant wall thickness and inspection limitations, the required flaws for CASS can be quite large.
-Until recently, modern flaw manufacturing techniques have not been applied to flaws of this size.
+Until recently, Trueflaw flaw manufacturing techniques have not been applied to flaws of this size.
 In this paper, recent developments will be presented on the manufacturing of thermal fatigue cracks in CASS material.
 The work was performed by EPRI and Trueflaw and is still on-going.